ballerina-platform/module-ballerinax-azure-storage-service/Package.md

 # Supported Operations

 ## Operations on File Service level
-The `ballerinax/azureStorageService.Files` module contains operations to do file service level operations like list file shares, get/set fileshare properities
+The `ballerinax/azureStorageService.Files` module contains operations to do file service level operations like list file shares, get/set fileshare properities.

 ## Operations on Fileshares
 This module contains operation such as create fileshares, delete fileshares etc.